bkamins/EventSimulation.jl/docs/src/tutorial.md

 The above code implements a well known puzzle.
 Assume that we have a bug that gets hungry every `rand()` time units and eats then.
 Assume that the fist time it eats is 0.
-What is the expected number of times it will it till time reaches 1.0?
+What is the expected number of times it will eat till time reaches 1.0?
 Run the code to learn the answer (if you did not know the puzzle before).
-Observe that returning `NaN` from `next` forces the simulation to stop.
+Observe that returning `nothing` from `next` forces the simulation to stop.

 ## Bulk execution of events